doitintl/iris3/README.md

     or topics will not be updated.
 You would have to delete them first.

 ### Configuration
+* All values are optional.
 * See `config.yaml` for documentation of these  options:
     - What projects to include.
 (The default is all projects in the organization.)
-    - A prefix for all label keys (so, if the prefix is `xyz`, labels will look like `xyz_name` etc.)
+    - A prefix for all label keys (so, if the prefix is `xyz`, labels will look like `xyz_name` etc.) The default is `iris`.
+    - Specific prefixes per resource type.
     - Whether to copy all labels from the project into resources in the project.
+     The default is False.
     - Whether the Cloud Scheduler cron job should label all types of resources.
+The default is
         - If True, then on cron job, Iris scans and labels *all* resources in all projects
             - Setting this to `True` may be useful for a first run, to label existing resources.
-        - If False, then on cron job, Iris labels just the types that need it, because they cannot be labeled in full on-event
+        - If False, then on Cloud Scheduler cron job, Iris labels just the types that need it, because they cannot be labeled in full on-event
             (Cloud SQL and Disks).
     - You can also change the secret token for PubSub here.